July Weather Lore: Dog Days, St. Swithin’s Day, and Cloud-Watching Folk Forecasts

 July is the start of many summer events that prompted a wave of weather folklore sayings.
 See the list!

-If you dive into any dictionary to explore the meaning of “lore,” you’ll find it described as a body of knowledge, often traditional or anecdotal, that revolves around a particular subject.”
-At Farmers’ Almanac, we’re enthusiasts of weather lore, and July’s anecdotes have a special charm!
+If you dive into any dictionary to explore the meaning of “lore,” you will find it described as a body of knowledge, often traditional or anecdotal, that revolves around a particular subject.
+At Farmers’ Almanac, we are enthusiasts of weather lore, and July’s anecdotes have a special charm: dog stars, Saint days, corn benchmarks, cloud-watching, and mariner verses, all stitched into one of the most weather-rich months on the calendar.
+For independent background on the season, see Encyclopaedia Britannica’s entry on the Dog Days.

 The Dog Days of Summer Kick Off

-July 3rd marks the beginning of the “Dog Days of Summer.”
-Spanning from July 3rd to August 11th, this period marks when the Sun aligns with Sirius, the Dog Star.
-In ancient times, people believed that this celestial event resulted in scorching hot weather when Sirius and the Sun worked together.
+July 3 marks the beginning of the “Dog Days of Summer.”
+Spanning from July 3 to August 11, this period marks when the Sun aligns with Sirius, the Dog Star, in the constellation Canis Major.
+In ancient times (Greek, Roman, and Egyptian alike), people believed that this celestial event resulted in scorching hot weather when Sirius and the Sun worked together to amplify the heat.
+The astronomy has shifted slightly over the centuries (precession means Sirius rises at a slightly different time now than in Pliny’s day), but the calendar window stuck.
+For an independent reference on the star itself, see Britannica’s entry on Sirius.

 Important July Dates And Their Weather Lore Connections

-July 4th — Knee-High By The Fourth of July – This is an old saying once used by farmers to measure the success of their corn crops—if it had grown knee-high by Independence Day, it was a good sign and meant they could count on high yields for the year.
-Today, due to the advancements in agriculture, growing techniques, and better disease and pest control, corn farmers can expect plants to reach 8 feet by July, according to the Iowa Corn Growers Association.
-Now, knee-high doesn’t quite measure up!
+July 4, Knee-High By The Fourth of July.
+This is an old saying once used by farmers to measure the success of their corn crops; if it had grown knee-high by Independence Day, it was a good sign and meant they could count on high yields for the year.
+Today, due to advances in agriculture, hybrid seed, growing techniques, and better disease and pest control, corn farmers can expect plants to reach 6 to 8 feet by July 4 in much of the Corn Belt, according to the Iowa Corn Growers Association.
+Now, knee-high does not quite measure up; it would be a worrying signal, not a hopeful one.

-July 15 — St. Swithin’s Day — if on St. Swithin’s Day ye do rain, for forty days it will remain.
+July 15, St. Swithin’s Day.
+If on St. Swithin’s Day ye do rain, for forty days it will remain.
+Tied to a 9th-century English bishop of Winchester; the verse has hung on for centuries in British and American farm calendars.

-July 25 — Puffy white clouds on this day foretells much snow in the coming winter.
+July 25.
+Puffy white clouds on this day foretells much snow in the coming winter.
+A classic cloud-watching folk forecast that aligns mid-summer atmospheric instability with winter precipitation.

-July 26 — St. Anne’s Day — Rain on St. Anne’s will continue for a month and a week.
+July 26, St. Anne’s Day.
+Rain on St. Anne’s will continue for a month and a week.
+Catholic-calendar lore tied to the feast of Anne, the mother of the Virgin Mary, also a patron saint of homemakers and rain.

 If ant hills are high in July,